PrintClient

 The print pdf output

-• If the queued print is used, the files will be saved under the Mapbender directory web/prints/.
+If the queued print is used, the files will be saved under the Mapbender directory public/prints/.

 To create an individual print template, already existing print templates (.odg-file) can be copied, or a new LibreOffice Draw file can be used.
 The template can include fixed objects like a logo, copyright or print information.
 In addition, a layer for dynamic elements like map, overview, north arrow, scale, date and optional fields can be created.
 The dynamic layer is an additional non-printable layer in the LibreOffice Draw file.
 The layer can be added with Menu: -> Add -> Layer -> define name for the layer and choose checkbox option “not printable”.
 An element is assigned to a layer via drag and drop.